-Families with children 10 years of age and under are welcome to catch the parade from the Little Jambalaya Viewing Zone, located on the north side of Main St., between South Champlain and Battery Streets.
+Families with children 10 years of age and under are welcome to catch the parade from the Little Jambalaya Viewing Zone, located on the north side of Main Street, between South Champlain and Battery Streets.
 For those with disabilities, there will be a special viewing zone at the intersection of Church and Main.

 Don’t get caught up looking for a parking space.
 A free shuttle will be running from the Burlington High School parking lot on North Avenue and dropping off at the top of Church Street from 1:00pm – 5:00pm.
 Due to the safety issues associated with having a parade of moving vehicles, the streets that cross Main Street must be closed for the duration of the event.

-Bindlestiff Family Cirkus performs along Church Street and through City Hall Park
+12:00 PM – 1:00 PM The Bindlestiff Family Cirkus performs along Church Street

-3:00 PM – 4:00 PM – Mardi Gras Parade
+3:00 PM – 4:00 PM Mardi Gras Parade

 Immortalize yourselves with a FREE photo from the Magic Hat Photo Booth in front of Homeport on Church St.